Bnei-Baruch/archive-suitcase-docker/README.md

 To do that you'll have to also change configuration of a few archive parts.
 See next part.

-### Changing Domains
+#### Changing Domains

-Changing the domain name of the suitcase instance requires changing comfiguration of various components:
+Changing the domain name of the suitcase instance requires changing configuration of various components:
 * nginx config files
 * service config files
 * CI server suitcase jobs